Auricon: Postwar

 Postwar cameras returned to metal bodies.

 CM-71 (1947), a 200' internal capacity model which included a synchronous motor for double-system filming.

 CM-72, a 100' internal capacity model which incorporated an induction motor and was suitable only for single-system filming.
 This model, fitted with an after-market synchronous motor, became early "donors" for numerous after-market "chop top" cameras (CECo, Yoder, et al.) Factory conversion to CM-72A was available (and this conversion also provided the external connectors and internal wiring for Filmagnetic.)

 CM-72A, a 100' internal capacity model which incorporated a synchronous motor and was suitable for single- or double-system filming.
 This model became the "donor" for numerous after-market "chop top" cameras (CECo, Yoder, et al.)

 CM-74 (1953), a 1200' external capacity model, dubbed "Super 1200", which incorporated a synchronous motor and was suitable for single- or double-system filming.
 Several professional features, such as "rackover" and variable shutter were also offered.
 TV-T (Television Transcription Shutter) offered for kinescope recording for delayed re-transmission.
 Sapphire inserts in the film gate (all other models had steel ball bearings as inserts.)
 Electrical torque motor take-up.

 CM-75 (1955), a 600' external capacity model, dubbed "Pro 600", which incorporated a synchronous motor and was suitable for single- or double-system filming.
 Professional features, such as "rackover" and variable shutter were not offered.
 This model utilized electrical take-up patterned after the Super 1200.
 Using a Birns & Sawyer Mitchell magazine adapter, this model was occasionally utilized with 1200' Mitchell magazines.

 CM-77, a 400' external capacity model, dubbed "Pro 600 Special", which incorporated a synchronous motor and was suitable for single- or double-system filming.
 Professional features, such as "rackover" and variable shutter were not offered.
 This model utilized a mechanical take-up system patterned after the earlier CECo and Yoder "chop top" conversions.

-CM-80, an external magazine model, incorporating a synchronous motor, integrated amplifier (the Bach 800), and reflex mirror finder.
+CM-80, external magazine model, incorporating a synchronous motor, integrated amplifier (the Bach 800), and reflex mirror finder.